isa-ulisboa/msc-gis/exercises/msc-gis-ex07_editing_QGIS.md

   - **Remark 5**: moving vertexes – select all the vertexes you want to move, click on a selected vertex or edge, and click again on the desired new location – all the selected vertexes will move together

-  - **Remark 6**: each change made with a vertex/feature is stored as a separate entry in the Undo memory; use the CrtlZ keys to undo the last change(s) (so many times as necessary)
+  - **Remark 6**: each change made with a vertex/feature is stored as a separate entry in the Undo memory; use the Crtl Z keys to undo the last change(s) (so many times as necessary)

 - 3.7.
 Repeat the procedure in order to record a few more roads and Save Layer Edits quite often